The Watchtower's Translation of Colossians 1

 - Do not "distort the meaning of the text."

 Not at all!
-What you saw in Colossians 1 was one example.
-The Watchtower endeavoured to hide their distortion of God’s Holy Word in order to manipulate people's minds into believing their false doctrine that Jesus was a created being.
-The removal of those brackets was just another way to give the reader the impression that what they are reading is what God's Word is declaring.
-Wrong!
+What you saw in Colossians 1 was just one example.
+Contrary to their claims, Watchtower endeavoured to hide their distortion of God’s Holy Word in order to manipulate people's minds into believing their false doctrine that Jesus was a created being.
+The removal of those brackets was a sinister way for them to give the reader the impression that what they are reading is what God's Word is declaring.
+Don’t be fooled!

 The New World Translation cannot be trusted.
 It is a deceptive and deviant translation.